Contents

 3. Archival Nodes:

-Store historical states for data-heavy applications like analytics.
+Store the historical states for analytics-heavy introspective applications.

 Data Retrieval